JujuAdams/Scribble/8.0/scribble-methods.md

 |----|--------|------------------------------------------|
 |`x` |real    |x position of the text element in the room|

 This function takes into account the transformation and padding applied to the text element.
+If `SCRIBBLE_BOUNDING_BOX_USES_PAGE` is set to `true`, only text on the current page will be included in the bounding box.

 &nbsp;